 Also, Ingress and egress traffic design are essential.
-There could be API gateways, on-prem systems, and third-party APIs that you need to connect from the cluster apps.
+There could be API gateways, on-prem systems, proxy servers, and third-party APIs that you need to connect from the cluster apps.

 Your design should include all the access requirements so that you won’t face any access restrictions during implementation.